globallogicuki/qa-tech-test/README.md

 BDD frameworks are great, but are they always appropriate?
 You decide.

 ## Submit your test
-Once completed push the solution up to your own repository and link ECS the url.
+Once completed push the solution up to your own repository and link ECS the url along with run instructions.

 ## Note
 Please stick to contributing from one account, it makes you look better.